iotaledger/hornet/docs/getting_started/getting_started.md

-# Getting started
+# Getting Started

 Running a node is the best way to use IOTA.
 By doing so, you have direct access to the Tangle instead of having to connect to and trust someone else's node.
 Additionally, you help the IOTA network to become more distributed and resilient.

 The node software is the backbone of the IOTA network.
 For an overview of tasks a node is responsible for, please see [Node 101](./nodes_101.md).